Your browser is unsupported

 Orthodontic faculty and resident studying patient's 3D image

-The Department of Orthodontics, University of Illinois Chicago, offers a program which leads to a Specialty Certificate in Orthodontics through the College of Dentistry and the M.S. in Oral Sciences degree under the auspices of the Graduate College.
+The Department of Orthodontics at the University of Illinois Chicago offers a program which leads to a Specialty Certificate in Orthodontics through the College of Dentistry and the M.S. in Oral Sciences degree under the auspices of the Graduate College.

 Learn more about the Department of Orthodontics.